ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/conventions.markdown

 {PANEL:AllowQueriesOnId}

+Removed.
 In 4.0 queries on IDs are supported by default.

 {PANEL/}